 - Assess existing facilities' needs for new or modified telecommunications systems.

 - Estimate costs for system or component implementation and operation.

 - Provide user support by diagnosing network and device problems and implementing technical or procedural solutions.

 - Use computer-aided design (CAD) software to prepare or evaluate network diagrams, floor plans, or site configurations for existing facilities, renovations, or new systems.

 - Test and evaluate hardware and software to determine efficiency, reliability, or compatibility with existing systems.

 What Skills Do You Need to Work as a Telecommunications Engineering Specialist?

-These are the skills Telecommunications Engineering Specialists say are the most useful in their careers:
+Below is a list of the skills most Telecommunications Engineering Specialists say are important on the job.